t Cassiobury Court we treated thousands of clients each year for drug and alcohol addiction. Many of these clients are new to life 'in recovery.'

 - Hanging out with former drinking friends who are not themselves in recovery

 - Exposing yourself certain situations that are likely to induce stress, anger or other negative emotions

 Step #4: Don't be overconfident

-At Cassiobury Court I've seen many of our patients experience overconfidence when they've achieved their recovery 'milestone.'
+At Cassiobury Court I've seen many of our clients experience overconfidence when they've achieved their recovery 'milestone.'
 This is often known as 'pink cloud syndrome.'
-In fact, I've even witnessed patients self-discharge themselves before their treatment concluded because they felt 'so strong.'
+In fact, I've even witnessed clients self-discharge themselves before their treatment concluded because they felt 'so strong.'
 This reasoning is faulty and often results in early relapse.